arsalanjabbari/Dockerized-ClientServer-Containers/README.md

 # Dockerized-ClientServer-Containers
 This repository contains the code and instructions for an introductory project on Dockerization.
-Explore the world of containerization as you build and deploy simple client and server containers using Docker.
+Explore the world o f containerization as you build and deploy simple client and server containers using Docker.
 Follow along with the provided guide to get started and learn how to dockerize applications effectively.

 # Project Structure